mrbean-bremen/ghrepo-stats/README.md

 Usage
 -----
-To use this, you need a
+To use this, you need a GitHub account and a
 [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
 able to read public repositories for your GitHub account.
 The user name and token is expected to be found in the file `ghrepo-stats.ini`, either in the